Wojciech Onsorge: Playing career

-He began his career at a club in Mosina before coming through the ranks at Warta Poznań.
-He spent his career at Warta until February 2019, when he moved to Elana Toruń.
-He then went on to play half-a-season with Polonia Środa Wielkopolska in 2020 before joining Lech Poznań's reserve team on 6 February 2021.
+He stayed at Warta until February 2019, when he moved to Elana Toruń.
+Elana came close to promotion, and Onsorge was remembered for his important goal against GKS Bełchatów which brought them closer to that aim.
+Overall, he was considered a very determined and reliable player at the club.
+Aged 26, on 4 August 2020 he joined Polonia Środa Wielkopolska where went on to play half-a-season before joining Lech Poznań's reserve team on 6 February 2021.
 As an experienced player, his role was to help and mentor the youth and work towards a coaching licence.